xy-241/CS-Notes/content/Linux/Bash Scripting.md

 ## Keep the Changes in Current Shell
 ---
-- By default, the temporary changes like setting [[Environment Variable]] are going to be removed once the bash script finishes
+- By default, the temporary changes like setting [[Environment Variable]] or directory changes is going to be removed once the bash script finishes
 - We can run the bash script with `source` which executes commands from a bash script in the current shell, so temporary changes are preserved after the bash script finishes running
 ## References
 ---